 The module explores the different approaches to understanding work and labour in sociology.
 The course will cover the classical approaches of Marx, Weber and Durkheim to more contemporary theories (including debates around Taylorism, Fordism, flexibility, skills, control in the workplace, trade unionism and labour process theory).
 The influence of class, race, age and gender in the world of work will be dealt with along with emerging issues relating to globalisation and new technology.20 credits

-Crime and deviance are major features of all societies.
-Since the 19th Century, sociologists have developed a variety of explanations as to why individuals stray from the path of conformity.
-In this course, we will review the historical development of a range of theoretical approaches to the study of crime and deviancy, consider how sociologists have studied the primary institutions of social control such as the police, courts and prisons, and finally consider the contribution of the sociology of crime and deviance to issues of contemporary significance.20 credits
+Crime, and processes of criminalisation, are major features of all societies.
+Since the 19th Century, sociologists have developed a range of criminological theories to explain ‘criminality’.
+This module will review the historical development of a range of theoretical approaches to the study of crime; consider how sociologists have studied the primary institutions of social control such as the police and prisons; and examine the contribution of the sociology of crime to issues of contemporary significance20 credits

 - Understanding 'Race' and Migration

 The module explores the meaning of race in various social and political contexts.
 It examines how ideas about race help to shape and determine social and political relations and includes considering the part played by ideas about race in forming notions of self and other at the micro and macro levels.
 It also explores the role of race as a major source of social divisions and aims to show the significance of racism to the reproduction of structural inequalities.
 Themes explored include theories of racism, multiculturalism, Muslims, racialised identities, immigration, education and criminal justice.20 credits

 - Sociology of Family: Continuity and Change